-The Code outlines the standards of performance, conduct and ethics that are expected of chiropractors in the UK.
-Chiropractors must meet these standards in order to join and remain on our register.
+The Code outlines the standards of performance, conduct and ethics expected of chiropractors in the UK.
+Chiropractors must meet these standards to join and remain on our register.

-By publishing standards that chiropractors are required to meet, patients can be confident that they will receive quality care and be protected from harm.
+By publishing standards that chiropractors must meet, patients can be confident that they will receive quality care in their chiropractic treatment.

-To help meet the Code’s requirements, the GCC also publishes separate guidance on a range of issues.
+To help meet the Code's requirements, the GCC also publishes separate guidance on various issues.

 A breakdown of the principles and standards (A-H) can be found below.